salbaroudi/Quoridor/devlog.md

     Player Y's Agent:
         - receives the %pass %watch card to its ++on-watch arm.
             - Gall/System sends a %watch-ack (automatically).
+            - Or sends a watch-failure/error.
+Or the subscribe doesn't work.
+Player X on-agent arm needs to deal with this.
+                - sign: watch-ack: just print "successful to console"
+                - sign: watch-nack: there is an error, report to player X FE to try again?
+                - what if player Y cannot be reached? => Test this manually.

             - check if game currently running.
 Reset it if not sigg'ed.
             - insert the src.bowl ship as new player in pmap